Tate Kemp to be Honorary Spartan

 In 2009, I was midway across the English Channel and going through a bad patch mentally.
 I thought of Tate and what he achieved that day and was able to pull myself out of the rut and make it all the way to France

 Tate has been helped to fulfil his ambitions through the work of CPEC, The Cerebral Palsy Education Centre.
-See their Melbourne Marathon page here
+See their website here